ReFloat: Low-Cost Floating-Point Processing in ReRAM for Accelerating Iterative Linear Solvers: ReFloat Data Format

-We use an example to intuitively illustrate the format conversion.
+We use an example to illustrate the format conversion intuitively.
 The original floating-point values in Eq. (\ref{eq:v1}) are converted to {\tt ReFloat}(x,2,2) format in Eq. (\ref{eq:v2}), where $e_b=8$.
 Here, we see that \rfloat incurs conversion loss for the conversion of floating-point values from the original.
 However, for scientific computing, the errors in the iterative solver are gradually corrected.
 Thus, the errors introduced by the conversion will also be corrected in the iteration.
-Most importantly, with \rfloat, we can achieve higher performance with low computation cost thanks to \rfloat format.
+From an application/algorithm perspective, \rfloat format is versatile, and the popular formats in Figure~\ref{figure:bitlayout} can all be represented by \rfloat as listed in TABLE \ref{tab:representation_in_refloat}.
+The low hardware cost and format versatility benefit the high performance and fast convergence of \rfloat in solving PDEs.
 We will show the performance and convergence of the iterative solver in \rfloat format in Section~\ref{sec:evaluation}.